stevenaeola/curriculum_topic/scraping/institutions/A_Template/README.txt

                         IF MODULE CODES EXIST IN MULTIPLE TABLES, E.G. EDINBURGH, THEN COMPARE TWO XPATHS FROM DIFFERENT TABLES TO WORK OUT WHICH TABLE ELEMENT TO REPLACE WITH TABLE[*]", "exclude": ["regexp on module link to exclude"], "include": ["regexp on module link to include"], "moduleLink": {"XPath": "XPATH to module link within the container, relative to container.
 If not specified then then moduleContainers.XPath is used by itself.
-Useful for when there is a table including module links and other information we need e.g. number of credits"}
+Useful for when there is a table including module links and other information we need e.g. number of credits"}, "credits": {"XPath": "XPATH to credits within the index container, relative to container.
+Use only if not defined in the module page.
+Same for all fields e.g. level"}
                 },
         "module_id": {"XPath": "XPATH TO THE MODULE CODE ON A GIVEN MODULE PAGE"}, "title": {"XPath": "XPATH TO THE MODULE TITLE.
 THIS MAY END UP THE SAME AS module_id IN MANY CASES AND WE WILL SORT THIS WITH REGEX AFTERWARDS"},